Juliana Baron Alina Palmer Anna Barlow-Harris Cindy McCullough Ellen Hoppe

 The Certified Nurse-Midwives at NWWC are dedicated to you and your growing family.
 The midwifery team strongly believes in relationship-based, compassionate, and individualized care.
 Midwives honor a few hallmarks, including incorporation of evidence-based care into clinical practice, advocating for informed choice, shared decision-making, the right to bodily autonomy, and empowerment of all persons.
 NWWC midwives will ensure that your questions are answered and that you feel comfortable and cared for every step of your journey.

-We have transitioned to a shared model of care, which means that each one of the NWWC midwives will be involved in your pregnancy, so that you have a relationship and a foundation of trust with whomever attends your birth.
+We have a hybrid shared model of care, which means that you will have individualized care with one of our midwives for most of your care, but we would like you to meet each one of the NWWC midwives at some point in your pregnancy, so that you have a relationship and a foundation of trust with whomever attends your birth.

 Frequently Asked Questions About NWWC’s Midwifery